openmc-dev/openmc/docs/source/methods/geometry.rst

     x - (-3) > 0 \\
     x - 2 < 0

-So in order to determine if a point is inside the cell, we would plug its coordinates into equation :eq:`cell-contains-example` and if the inequalities are satisfied, than the point is indeed inside the cell.
+In order to determine if a point is inside the cell, we would substitute its coordinates into equation :eq:`cell-contains-example`.
+If the inequalities are satisfied, than the point is indeed inside the cell.

 --------------------------
 Handling Surface Crossings